 But the lack of acknowledgement is always overshadowed by an awareness of the other.
 The book’s hero lives in an apartment outside of which is a tram stop in the other city, which he knows is there even though he cannot/will not hear it.
 The skyscrapers of Ul Quoma’s booming economy cast shadows into BesÅºel’s run-down low-rise buildings, but their chill can never be felt even whilst it is felt.

-There’s even bits of Israel/Palestine that already verge on resembling BesÅºel/Ul Quoma.
-In the Western Wall/Temple Mount areas the two peoples are virtually on top of each other (literally) yet act as though defiantly unaware of the others’ presence.
+There are even bits of Israel/Palestine that already verge on resembling BesÅºel/Ul Quoma.
+In the Western Wall/Temple Mount areas, the two peoples are virtually on top of each other (literally) yet act as though defiantly unaware of the others’ presence.
 The ‘spell’ is sometimes broken by provocations and stone-throwing, and Israeli military power still dominates.
 But when it ‘works’, there is a weird simultaneity that provides a rough and ready simulacrum of peace.

 The price, of course, for putting two states on top of each other would be a heavy one.
 BesÅºel/Ul Quoma is only sustained through fear of Breach and through an exhausting process of continual denial.
 Turning Israel/Palestine into BesÅºel/Ul Quoma would mean that each state could totally exclude the other people – ethnic cleansing but no one has to leave! – which is a pretty miserable conclusion for those who value diversity and cultural encounter.
 Peace without reconciliation doesn’t feel like much of a solution for those who seek a deeper meaning of the word peace.